vaginessa/dns-wiki/CustomScripts.md

 Introduction
 ------------

-Advanced AFWall+ users may wish to define a custom script to be executed by AFWall+.
+_Advanced AFWall+ users_ may wish to define a custom script to be executed by AFWall+.

+**WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your internet connection if not executed with proper care.
+So be careful when applying these settings, especially on remote device 'servers' with an ssh session!
+If you have any trouble with it an want to report an error first make sure you deleted/disabled all custom script first - we won't accept issue reports which are custom script related!

 Once a custom script is defined, it will be automatically executed every time that the AFWall+ rules are applied (inclusive on startup/shutdown if the firewall is enabled).

 To define a custom script, just choose <code>Set custom script</code> from the menu (right corner) on the main menu.

-**WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your internet connection if not executed with proper care.
-So be careful when applying these settings, especially on remote device 'servers' with an ssh session!

-An example IPv6 only script can be found [here](https://gist.github.com/CHEF-KOCH/e43246690da6906fa516).

 Important notes about IPv4 and IPv6 differences